tanjo3/tww_apworld/README.md

 ## Which locations get shuffled?

 All randomizable locations will have their items shuffled each seed.
 However, the randomizer is designed so that only certain groups of locations can contain progression items.
-The remaining locations will only contain items unnecessary to beat the game, such as rupees or Heart Pieces.
+The remaining locations will only include items unnecessary to beat the game, such as rupees or Heart Pieces.

 ## What is the goal of The Wind Waker?